webduno/sol22/README.md

 this is the most important code for the token so, make sure to save it

-its crucial you save this new token adrress to continue with the next commands and also before the fourth command, we have to update a file inside the sol22 folder first which is the environment file, find the file called .envExample, and rename it to just .env
+its crucial that you save this new token adrress to continue with the next commands and also before the fith command, we have to update a file inside the sol22 folder first which is the environment file, find the file called .envExample, and rename it to just .env

-then open it with a notepad or something and this is where you will first, paste your new token address so it know thats the token to update you can change this for the name of the token and this symbol for the abbreviation
+then open it with a notepad or something and this is where you have to paste your new token address that you saved before so it know thats which token to update

+now, see this metadata uri field, and open this link you can change this to update the name of the token and this symbol for the abbreviation of the name

-if you open the phantom wallet you can see that for example this main token name is Solana, but the symbol is just SOL
+if you open the phantom wallet you can see that for example this main token name is Solana which is the name, but the symbol is just SOL "s o l"

-and lastly this updates the name and symbol again, which should match, algon with a  description, but also one of the most important of any coin the token image
+this json syncronizes the name and symbol, along with a  description, but also one of the most important properties of any coin the token image this is where we'll set the sources

+remember you can find an example in the website guide at sol22 vercel app /metadata.json

-the structure of this json file is like this look the name symbol, and description and the image url
+the same structure for this json file look the name symbol, and description and the image url

-yuo can find an example at in the website at sol22 vercel app then /metadata.json

-for this new token
-for the metadata.json file, well use one of the examples that i have here at the website for example lets take YES, this will create the yes coin if you click it and open it
+going back to the environment file and continuing with the tutorial for the new token lets select a metadata.json file, well use one of the examples that i have generated here at the website, you can also use any of these for example lets take YES, this will create a new token called "yes coin" if you click this option and open it

 you can see the details
 so go to the notepad with the opened .env file again

-and start copy pasting the rest of values

-we already pasted the tokenadrees so now well put the name then symbol

-and most importantly, the correct metadata uri in my case is this one sol22 vercel app gen/y/metadata_yes.json
+and copy paste the correct uri or metadata json url in my case is this one sol22 vercel app gen/y/metadata_yes.json

-in this case
+and for this scenario
-the image is a generic coin image emoji that i set as default for all tokens again, located in  the same url sol22 vercel app then /image.png
+the image is a generic coin image emoji that i set as default for all tokens for now again, located in  the same base url sol22 vercel app then /image.png

 but you can upload your own metadatajson file, with a custom image  to any website you have, and use that instead

-if you have your own metadatajson file and image, but no website, and you would like me to add your custom token metadata to the main website list, contact me via github or in the comments
+if you have your own metadatajson file and image, but no website, and you would like me to add your custom token metadata to my main website guide, contact me via github or in the comments

-just so you know, this last field is to connect to the solana blockhain mainnet, just leave it like that

-now we can run the fourth command node token00.js press enter and wait

-once we see Success, it should have created the metadata
+at last, we are done with the environment file now we can run the fourth command node token00.js copy, paste it, press enter and wait once we see Success, it should have created the metadata

 now we can run the fith command which is pretty much the same, but like this